vmware/vic-product/docs/user_doc/vic_app_dev/photon_cert_custom.md

 ## Add the Registry Certificate to a Custom Image ##

-This section will take you through the process of building a custom `dch-photon` image, pushing it to the vSphere Integrated Containers Registry and verifying that it worked by deploying it to a Virtual Container Host.
+The recommended method of passing the vSphere Integrated Containers Registry CA certificate to `dch-photon` is to create a custom `dch-photon` image that includes the certificate.
+You can then push the image to the vSphere Integrated Containers Registry and verify that it works by deploying it to a virtual container host (VCH).

-For simplicity, this example uses a VCH that was deployed with the `--no-tlsverify` option.
-If your VCH implements TLS verification of clients, you must import the VCH certificates into your Docker client and adapt the Docker commands accordingly.
-For information about how to connect a Docker client to a VCH that uses full TLS authentication, see [Connecting to the VCH](configure_docker_client.md#connectvch).
+By creating a custom image, you can deploy multiple instances of `dch-photon` that have the correct registry certificate, without having to manually copy the certificate into each `dch-photon` container VM.

 **Prerequisites**

-- Ensure that you have a known user ID that has at least the Developer role in the `default-project` in vSphere Integrated Containers Management Portal.
+- You have a known user ID that has at least the Developer role in the `default-project` in vSphere Integrated Containers Management Portal.
 - You have an instance of Docker Engine running on your local sytem.
 - You installed the CA certificate for vSphere Integrated Containers Registry in your local Docker client.
 For information about how to install the registry certificate in a Docker client, see [Install the  vSphere Integrated Containers Registry Certificate](configure_docker_client.md#registry).
+- For simplicity, this example uses a VCH that was deployed with the `--no-tlsverify` option.
+If your VCH implements TLS verification of clients, you must import the VCH certificates into your Docker client and adapt the Docker commands accordingly.
+For information about how to connect a Docker client to a VCH that uses full TLS authentication, see [Connecting to the VCH](configure_docker_client.md#connectvch).

 **Procedure**